Chaklader/SignalSyncPro/Tables/Table_Single_Agent.md

 ##### Table 4: Actual Action Execution (ε-greedy)

+_Actions actually executed during training, including both exploration (random actions) and exploitation (policy-based actions).
+This represents the real behavior during training as epsilon (ε) gradually decreases from 0.98 to 0.05.
+Early episodes have more random exploration; later episodes rely more on learned policy._

 | Episode | Continue     | Skip2P1      | Next         |
 | ------- | ------------ | ------------ | ------------ |
 | 1       | 1159 (32.2%) | 1288 (35.8%) | 1153 (32.0%) |